llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 2. [llama-recipes](/sample-submissions/llama_recipes/)

-### Your own submission template
+### Create Your Own Submission Template

-Note that we've offered 2 sample submissions, our evaluation infrastructure is generic and only assumes an HTTP client so you can use a finetuning framework in python like the ones we've suggested but also any non based python framework you like using.
+Note that we've offered 2 sample submissions, our evaluation infrastructure is generic and only assumes an HTTP client so you can use a finetuning framework in Python like the ones we've suggested but also any non based Python framework you like using.

 The `openapi.json` file in this repository contains the OpenAPI specification for the Competition API.
 Competitors can use this specification to understand the API endpoints, request and response structures, and overall requirements for interacting with the competition platform.